RSGInc/HPMS-Score-Card-Generator/README.md

 Socrata is at https://datahub.transportation.gov/

+Find the each dataset's JSON Endpoint by clicking the "Export" button on the right side of the page, and then the SODA API option.
+The API Endpoint is shown in a box.

 Copy each dataset API Endpoint (JSON) and paste into [db_import/hpms_database_import_2020.R](db_import/hpms_database_import_2020.R)

 This script downloads the data from Socrata to a local cache, then it writes the data to a stage table in MS SQL Server.
 Finally, after checking the consistency of the data, it copies the data from the stage table to the production table.